-- g) Information Exchange: Develops strategic cooperative Federal/non-Federal relationships between FHWA and State DOTs/Highway Agencies and other external stakeholders and customers to enhance information exchange, electronic data sharing, and DOT and governmentwide initiatives for purposes of ensuring expedited processing of Federal-aid funds and in support of FHWA goals and programs.
-Provides leadership to FHWA and DOT in meeting congressional mandates to make FHWA's program information available to the public. - h) Information Security: Provides leadership and guidance in establishing a coordinated agencywide Information Security program.
+g) Information Exchange: Develops strategic cooperative Federal/non-Federal relationships between FHWA and State DOTs/highway agencies and other external stakeholders and customers to enhance information exchange, electronic data sharing, and DOT and governmentwide initiatives for purposes of ensuring expedited processing of Federal-aid funds and in support of FHWA goals and programs.
+Provides leadership to FHWA and DOT in meeting congressional mandates to make FHWA's program information available to the public.

+- h) Information Security: Provides leadership and guidance in establishing a coordinated agencywide Information Security program.
 Develops and administers procedures to ensure that FHWA systems and infrastructure are operated and maintained in a secure fashion commensurate with risks.
 In coordination with the DOT CIO, provides IT security training to all FHWA staff and contractors appropriate to their level of responsibility.
-Coordinates with Departmental, governmentwide, and other entities in formulating and maintaining a secure IT environment. - i) Information Management Services: Administers FHWA's Paperwork Reduction Act, privacy, Agency directives, and records management programs.
+Coordinates with Departmental, governmentwide, and other entities in formulating and maintaining a secure IT environment. - i) Information Management Services: Administers FHWA's Paperwork Reduction Act, privacy, and records management programs.
 Plans, develops, and administers management systems for information collections; records and document security; forms; correspondence; advisory committees; internal and external directories; and information-based initiatives as required by statutes, regulations, and other requirements.
-Develops procedures implementing legislation and programs, and administers statutory provisions relating to information management, information collections, records, and privacy.
+Develops procedures implementing legislation and programs, and administers statutory provisions relating to information management, information collections, records, and privacy. - j) Section 508 Program: Develops and implement a formal Section 508 Program.
+Creates a team consisting of members from the Offices Information Technology Services, Public Affairs, Chief Counsel, and Acquisition and Grants Management, to coordinate the 508 Program within FHWA.
+Develops a 508 Website publicly available for staff and vendors.